Personalizing Student-Agent Interactions Using Log-Contextualized Retrieval-Augmented Generation (RAG): Discussion and Conclusions

 Our findings highlight important implications for AIED theory, methodology, and practice.
 Theoretically, LC-RAG aligns with Vygotsky’s ZPD \cite{vygotsky1978mind} by enabling context-aware scaffolding that adapts to students’ evolving needs.
 By integrating discourse with environment logs, LC-RAG allows pedagogical agents to identify where students are within their ZPD and deliver timely, personalized support.
 This dynamic scaffolding moves beyond static, rule-based systems, enabling agents to respond meaningfully to students’ immediate challenges.

 Methodologically, our RQ2 findings suggest that agentic reasoning enhances personalized student support.
-Through \textit{characterizing} student difficulties and \textit{recommending} domain knowledge --- based on students’ verbalized needs and grounded in their actions within the C2STEM environment --- Copa generates embeddings that align closely with the knowledge base, enabling effective RAG retrieval and more contextualized interactions.
-This process introduces a transparent reasoning chain: model outputs are grounded in retrieved content, which are tied to the LLM’s reasoning and can be traced back to student actions and expressed problems.
+By \textit{characterizing} students' difficulties and \textit{recommending} domain knowledge, based on students’ verbalized needs and their actions within the C2STEM environment, Copa generates embeddings that align closely with the knowledge base, enabling effective RAG retrieval and more contextualized interactions.
+This process introduces a transparent reasoning chain: model outputs are grounded in retrieved content, which is tied to the LLM’s reasoning and can be traced back to students' actions and the problems they express.
 This structure not only supports effective personalization but also enhances explainability, offering insight into both what the agent recommends and why.
-We hypothesize that additional conversational agent components (e.g., dialogue managers), could similarly benefit from agentic reasoning, positioning agentic AIED as a compelling direction for future research.
+We hypothesize that (1) additional conversational agent components (e.g., dialogue managers), could similarly benefit from agentic reasoning; and (2) agentic reasoning will allow LLM-based agents to support students' learning processes by deepening their conceptual understanding and promoting epistemic growth over time, positioning agentic AIED as a compelling direction for future research.

 As discussed in Section \ref{subsec:findings_copa}, students’ desire for direct answers --- rather than engaging with domain concepts through problem-solving --- reveals a core tension between students’ epistemic agency and teachers’ goals for deeper conceptual understanding.
 Even when students struggle, prior work has emphasized the value of productive failure in promoting long-term understanding \cite{cohn2024multimodal}.
-As students become more accustomed to tools like ChatGPT, their expectations may increasingly favor immediate answers, fostering over-reliance on GenAI and frustration when encouraged to think critically while working towards a solution.
+As students become more accustomed to tools such as ChatGPT, their expectations may increasingly favor immediate answers, fostering over-reliance on GenAI and frustration when they are encouraged to think critically while working toward a solution.
 Research on the role design of pedagogical agents has found that while teachers and students often agree on feedback principles, students tend to prefer feedback that directly addresses task completion, whereas teachers favor feedback that supports broader learning and collaboration goals \cite{cohn2025exploring}.